apache/nuttx/README.txt

   tarball.

   It is call "Semi-optional" because if you don't have some apps/ directory, NuttX will *fail* to build!
+You you do not necessarily need to use use the NuttX apps tarball and may, instead, provide your own custom application directory.

   Download then unpack the apps tarball in the same directory where you unpacked the NuttX tarball.
 After you unpack the apps tarball, you